Skip to content

 What’s on Screen

-• Right sidebar — when a node is selected, four tabs surface that node’s per-selection context:
+When a node is selected, four tabs surface that node’s per-selection context:

 • Calls/Hr — bar chart of hourly call volume into the selected node, hardcoded to the last 24 hours regardless of the global time-range picker (this chart’s purpose is “what’s happening RIGHT NOW on this node,” not “what happened over the picker’s window”).
+For HANA-tagged nodes, an additional roll-up section above the chart shows tenants list, tenant SQL ops, p95/max SQL duration, and auth success/fail counts — derived from incident edges in JS, no extra SPL.

 • Errors — categorized error breakdown for the node (HTTP 4xx/5xx, severity ERROR / CRITICAL / FATAL, gateway error_function, ICM transactions).
 Aggregated by sourcetype + error_kind.